Lif28/KatLogger/python/1.0/ignoreus/README.md

 # What are these files???
-> Like we said before some file are not used by KatLogger but are simply feature that we're working on.
+> Like we said before some file are not used by KatLogger but are simply feature that we're working on.\n
 > Just don't look these files :/
 ### The files not used by KatLogger are in the "ignoreus" folder